k2view-academy/K2View-Academy/articles/02_fabric_architecture/01_fabric_architecture_overview.md

 - CDC fields have been added to LU tables.
 - Trigger functions have been attached to LU tables.

-Any change occuring on the LU tables will then activate a trigger and Fabric will either send a CDC message or activate the (trigger) function.
+Any change occurring on the LU tables will then activate a trigger and Fabric will either send a CDC message or activate the (trigger) function.

 ### 3.3 Fabric ETL Layer